jcoreNL/spring-4.3-exam-notes/README.md

 # Spring 4.3 Certification Exam Study Notes

+Based on the https://github.com/vojtechruz/spring-core-cert-notes-4.2 repo of vojtechruz, which helped several JCorians get their Spring Core certification.
+Because it helped so much, the JCorians put together these notes to help future JCorians and others.

+## Note

 Remember: Unless a question explicitly references Spring Boot you can assume Spring Boot is not involved in any question.

 ## Index